 - More than double and a half is the difference in leads among the websites that generate content on 100 to 200 pages, in comparison of the websites that generate content only up to 50 pages.

-- In the United States 61% of the customers rely on the word of blog to purchase a product.
+- In the United States 61% of the customers rely on the word of the blog to purchase a product.

-- There is habit among people that are online readers to read around 8 blogs on an average each day that makes your brand a strong contender to come across their eye.
+- There is a habit among people that are online readers to read around 8 blogs on an average each day that makes your brand a strong contender to come across their eye.

 These are the figures for the current scenario.
 Experts claim that in the approaching 10 years businesses will stand taller than their competitors because of their excellence in blogging.
 You need to buck up for surviving and winning this battle.